l i n u x - u s e r s - g r o u p - o f - d a v i s

 Company or Organization Presentations:

 The following people, companies or organizations have offered to do talks at LUGOD on these various subjects, but a meeting date has not yet been confirmed.
 Once they have, they'll be moved to our Upcoming Meetings page.
-(They are ordered alphabetically here, by subject or topic title.)
+(In no particular order.)

 • [geek:3] Bill Braasch, Business Developer, Itemscript - "Itemscript"